franco88077/lifesim/logs.md

 # Lifesim change log

+## 2025-09-23
+- **What**: Refined the banking transaction ledger with inline dividers and scaled down the account cards for cash, checking, and savings.
+- **How**: Adjusted the banking stylesheet to remove card backgrounds from transactions, add subtle list separators, and tighten typography plus spacing on the account summaries.
+- **Why**: The banking dashboard needed a cleaner, corporate look with clearer separation between ledger entries and less overpowering account headings.
+- **Purpose**: Provides a minimalist presentation that keeps focus on the transaction data while ensuring account labels feel balanced within the dashboard layout.

 ## 2025-09-22
 - **What**: Rebuilt the banking home into a two-column Account Activity view, introduced a dedicated insights page, refreshed the transfer center, and renamed Money on Hand to Cash across the banking module.